PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Conclusion

-In future work, we plan to explore alternative popularity criteria beyond node degree—for instance, by leveraging HITS (hub and authority) scores—to capture more nuanced aspects of item popularity.
-Additionally, we aim to apply PBiLoss to other recommendation settings to evaluate its generalizability and further enhance fairness.
-Beyond loss-based regularization, a key direction is to design or modify model architectures so that they inherently mitigate popularity bias, potentially leading to more robust and equitable representations.
+\paragraph{Future works} In future work, we plan to explore alternative popularity criteria beyond node degree---for instance, leveraging HITS (hub and authority) scores, temporal popularity trends, or content-aware popularity signals---to capture more nuanced aspects of item importance.
+Additionally, we aim to apply PBiLoss to broader recommendation settings and datasets, including industrial-scale platforms, to more rigorously assess its generalizability and robustness.
+Beyond loss-based regularization, a key direction is to design or modify model architectures so that they inherently mitigate popularity bias, potentially leading to more robust, interpretable, and equitable representations that harmonize accuracy, diversity, and fairness.